Louis C. Fraina: Federal investigations

 Within weeks of Corey assuming the post at Antioch, University administrators began receiving anonymous letters relating to Corey's communist past.
 Both the anti-communist right and Communist Party members and fellow travelers took aim at Corey, with leaflets circulated and a story run in the Chicago Tribune entitled "Red Teaching at Antioch."
 Further attacks were launched by J. B. Matthews of the Dies Committee in 1942, Walter Steele of the House Un-American Activities Committee, and the Cleveland League of Justice and Gerald L. K. Smith.
-To its credit, the Antioch administration supported the academic freedom of its professor in spite of these attacks.
+The Antioch administration supported the academic freedom of its professor in spite of these attacks.

-Ironically, as Corey's politics turned against his Stalinist beliefs, he ran afoul of the Federal prosecutors.
-In December 1950, Corey was served with a deportation warrant from the US Department of Justice charging that he had been in the country illegally almost his entire life and for being a Communist.
+Ironically, as Corey's politics turned against his Stalinist beliefs, he ran afoul of the federal prosecutors.
+In December 1950, Corey was served with a deportation warrant from the US Department of Justice charging that he had been in the country illegally almost his entire life and for being a communist.
 His father had come to the United States without obtaining naturalization papers and young Louis had decided against filing later due to his 1917 conviction as a conscientious objector.
-The case was tied up for years, and his application for a Certificate of Lawful Entry was denied under the McCarren Act.
+The case was tied up for years, and his application for a Certificate of Lawful Entry was denied under the McCarran Act.

 Death and legacy

-On Christmas Day, 1952, Corey received an announcement of an impending deportation order.
+In 1952, on Christmas Day, Corey received an announcement of an impending deportation order.
 The next month he was terminated from employment by the Butcher's Union, for whom he worked.
 Corey spent his last months traveling between New York City and Washington, working with lawyers in his effort to stave off deportation to his native Italy.

 Corey suffered a traumatic cerebral hemorrhage at his desk on September 15, 1953, lapsed into a coma, and died the next day.
 Two days later, a Certificate of Lawful Entry posthumously arrived in the mail, along with a contract from a publisher for a projected book, Toward an Understanding of America.

 Corey's papers are housed in the Rare Book & Manuscript section of Butler Library at Columbia University in New York City.
 The collection includes 10 linear feet of material housed in 24 archival boxes.